Heads up! We’re working hard to be accurate – but these are unusual times, so please always check before heading out.

-London’s St Patrick’s Day parade kicks off on March 19, when crowds line the streets from Piccadilly to Trafalgar Square and cheer on a stream of leprechaun floats, traditional musicians and squads of Irish dancers.
+London’s St Patrick’s Day parade lines the streets from Piccadilly to Trafalgar Square and cheers on a stream of leprechaun floats, traditional musicians and squads of Irish dancers.
 The main stage at Trafalgar Square will be surrounded by a street food market and a ‘tea tent’, with a line-up of Irish bands.
-Basically it’s a big, rip-roaring one-day festival, only the pints are a shade of Gaelic green.
+Basically, it’s a big, rip-roaring one-day festival, only the pints are a shade of Gaelic green.

 RECOMMENDED: the full guide to London's best Irish pubs and bars